-D. Layout of the tag array
+D. Layout of the Tag Array

 Since there is electromagnetic interference between adjacent tags, the tags in the tag array may greatly interfere with the reading of adjacent tags as the layout as shown in Fig. 13(a), the generation of electromagnetic interference between adjacent tags under the dense layout of tags will seriously affect the signal quality.
-We use a well accept tag array Layout [36] to reduce the effect of this interference.
+We use a well accept tag array Layout [35] to reduce the effect of this interference.
 Specifically, we disrupt the orientation of tags by placing adjacent tags perpendicular to each other, as shown in Fig. 13(b).
-This makes the electromagnetic interference perpendicular to each tag, which can minimize the interference of adjacent tags.
+This makes the electromagnetic interference of adjacent tags.